-Customers and Partners
+Customers

-Equinix customers include telecommunications carriers, mobile and other network services providers, cloud and IT services providers, digital media and content providers, financial services companies, and global enterprise ecosystems in various industries.
-We provide each company access to a choice of business partners and solutions based on their colocation, interconnection and managed IT service needs, and delivered 99.9999% operational uptime across our global data centers in 2019.
-As of December 31, 2019, we had more than 9,700 customers worldwide.
-No one customer made up 10% or more of our total business revenues in the year ended December 31, 2019.
+Our customers include telecommunications carriers, mobile and other network services providers, cloud and IT services providers, digital media and content providers, financial services companies, and global enterprise ecosystems in various industries.
+We provide each company access to a choice of business partners and solutions based on their colocation, interconnection and managed IT service needs, and delivered 99.9999% operational uptime across our global data centers in 2020.
+As of December 31, 2020, we had over 10,000 customers worldwide.
+No one customer made up 10% or more of our total business revenues for the year ended December 31, 2020.